cabforum/servercert/docs/BR.md

 A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.

 #### 7.1.6.3 Subordinate CA Certificates
-A Certificate issued after the Effective Date to a Subordinate CA that is not an Affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that is not an Affiliate of the Issuing CA:

 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and
 2. MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).

-A Certificate issued after the Effective Date to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA:

 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
 2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.